myousefi2016/QLB/README.md

 To build the project on Mac OS X make sure the following library is installed:
 - [libGLEW][libGLEW]

 You can build [libGLEW][libGLEW] directly within this project with `make libGLEW`.
-Any other dependencies should already be installed.
 In addition, if you plan to build against CUDA make sure you have installed the [CUDA SDK][cudasdk].

 To compile the project change in to the folder with the Makefile `QLB/` and type: